celestialdust/Deep-Research/README.md

 #### General Settings

 - **Max Structured Output Retries** (default: 3): Maximum number of retries for structured output calls from models when parsing fails
-- **Allow Clarification** (default: true): Whether to allow the researcher to ask clarifying questions before starting research
+- **Allow Clarification** (default: false): Whether to allow the researcher to ask clarifying questions before starting research
 - **Max Concurrent Research Units** (default: 5): Maximum number of research units to run concurrently using sub-agents.
 Higher values enable faster research but may hit rate limits
 - **Enable Human-in-the-Loop** (default: true): Whether to enable human approval for the research brief before proceeding to draft report generation
 - **Max Brief Refinement Rounds** (default: 1): Maximum number of times the research brief can be refined based on human feedback before proceeding automatically